princiya/princiya-blog/src/pages/learn-what-not-to-do/index.md

 ## Conclusion

 Timing is everything!
-Once we learn to identify the important things, it gets better over time to decide sooner what not to do.
+Once I learned to identify the important things, it got better over time to decide what not to do.
 In the next post in this [series](../tags/transition), I will talk about one of the time management strategies called the [Eisenhower Method](https://en.wikipedia.org/wiki/Time_management).

 ![eisenhower-method](./eisenhower-method.png)